 Consistent with St. Louis County guidelines, the University requires all Community Members to wear a face covering in the following settings on campus:

 - Fitness Centers/Gyms – Face coverings are required at all times in all indoor fitness centers/gyms, except when exercising.
 If while exercising indoors, individuals are unable to maintain physical distance of 6 feet, then a face covering must be worn.

 - Dining Facilities – Face coverings are required while picking up food orders, walking through the dining hall, disposing of food waste and in all general areas of dining facilities.
-Once seated, while distanced from others by 6 feet, face coverings can be removed to eat.
+Once seated, while distanced from others by 6 feet, face coverings can be removed while actively consuming food or beverages.

 - All other Indoor Spaces – Face coverings are required at all times in all indoor spaces unless students are in their residential room/apartment without guests or employees are alone in their office.

 - All Outdoor Settings – Face coverings are required in all outdoor settings, including outdoor exercise, when maintaining a physical distance of 6 feet is not possible.

 - Attending Maryville Meetings, Events, and Gatherings – Face coverings are required for all individuals attending Maryville meetings, events, and gatherings, including indoor and outdoor, and on and off-campus meetings, events, and gatherings.

 Individuals who violate the Face Covering Requirements may be immediately removed from campus or other University property as an interim measure.
 An interim removal may extend through completion of disciplinary proceedings under the student code of conduct and/or employee handbook, as applicable.
 Interim removals shall be in the University’s sole discretion and are not subject to a hearing, challenge, appeal, or other form of review.
 Removals may be made permanent as a result of a disciplinary finding.